 Mike served in Vietnam from January 1968 to August 1969.
 The first year he served the 25th Infantry Division in Cu Chi, Vietnam.
 The second six month tour was served in Vung Tau, Vietnam.

 He came through this year and a half in Vietnam seemingly unaffected.
-This changed over the next few years as he learned more about the reasons we were at war in Vietnam.
+This changed over the next few years as he learned more about the reasons the United States was at war in Vietnam.

-Two years after the initial funding of the My Lai Loan Fund project Mike met the man who would become his partner in these projects—Mr. Phan Van Do, Project Coordinator for Madison Quakers, Inc. projects in Vietnam.
+Two years after the initial funding of the My Lai Loan Fund project Mike met the man who would become his partner in these projects—Mr. Phan Van Do.

 Phan Van Do became the Project Coordinator for Madison Quakers, Inc., and started overseeing all the projects in Vietnam.